 Sound isn't an element that is often considered when designing a garden.
 We're very attuned to sounds when we're walking through a forest, but it takes a back seat to the other senses, in a garden.
 That doesn't mean it's not there.
-Probably the most heralded garden sounds are birds chirping, water gurgling and the wind rustling ornamental grasses.
+Probably the most heralded garden sounds are birds chirping, water gurgling and wind rustling through ornamental grasses.

-Water, wind and wildlife play a big part in the music of a garden, but I'll add one more; walking.
-You add sounds to your garden just by being there, whether it's crunching, clanking or rustling, sound is an element you contribute and a chance to become a part of the combined senses that bring your garden to life.Continue to 2 of 5 below.
+Water, wind, and wildlife play a big part in the music of a garden, but I'll add one more; walking.
+You add sounds to your garden just by being there, whether it's crunching, clanking or rustling, sound is an element you contribute and a chance for you to become a part of the combined senses that bring your garden to life.

-The Sound of Water in the Garden
+The Sound of Water

 Many people with no interest in fish or water plants still enjoy the sound of moving water in their garden.
 Adding a fountain is easier than you might expect and it doesn't even require a pond.
 Small recirculating garden fountains can be tucked into garden beds or featured on your deck or patio.
-Make sure you choose one that is intended for outdoor use, since it will be exposed to the elements.
-Many require access to an electrical outlet, but there are more and more battery and solar powered... fountains available.
+Make sure you choose one that is intended for outdoor use since it will be exposed to the elements.
+Many require access to an electrical outlet, but there are more and more battery and solar powered fountains available.

-If you do have a pond, you'll want to consider how loud a water sound you want from it.
-You can get a gentle trickle from a shooting fountains or a rhythmic cascade from a natural looking waterfall or even a series of falls.
-More elaborate set-ups may require hiring professionals and are more easily accomplished if they are part of the original design.Continue to 3 of 5 below.
+This is true even if you do have a pond.
+You can get a gentle trickle from a shooting fountain or a rhythmic cascade from a natural looking waterfall or even a series of falls.
+More elaborate set-ups may require hiring professionals and are more easily accomplished if they are part of the original design.

 Wildlife is a mixed blessing in the garden, but you can't deny the added layer of pleasure bird songs bring to your outdoor space.
 Birds love plants as much as humans do and it's not hard to get them to visit your garden on a regular basis.
 Include some plants for attracting birds and leave some of them standing throughout the winter, to feed the birds and keep them around.
 Combine the sound of water and the chirping of birds by adding a birdbath in a flower border.

 Buzzing insects add yet another sound dimension to the garden.
 Some are welcome, some not so much, but there's a certain satisfaction that comes from being busy as a bee right next to a busy bee.
-All they require are some nectar rich flowers and minimal use of pesticides.Continue to 4 of 5 below.
+All they require are some nectar-rich flowers and minimal use of pesticides.

 Wind Changes Garden Sounds Seasonally

 Wind pulls everything together.
 It brings not just sound, but air and movement.
 The sound of wind in the garden changes seasonally.
-The blustery spring winds have little to rattle, until the trees leaf out.
+The blustery spring winds have little to rattle until the trees leaf out.
 They blast through the garden and whistle past your ears, slowly lifting matted mulch and knocking off stubborn clinging leaves.
-Spring winds bring the first scent of season; mud.
+Spring winds bring the first scent of the season; mud.

 Enhance the wind with the lulling sounds of wind chimes and bells.
 Metal adds a distant melodious jingle, while bamboo and shells softly clack and clatter.
-Chimes in the garden keep you alert to the changes in the wind.Continue to 5 of 5 below.
+Chimes in the garden keep you alert to the changes in the wind.